-Children and young people (pupils/students) have a right to:
+Children and young people (children) have a right to:

-- Contribute to the development of school safeguarding policies. (through discussions for example with school council) - Report abuse confidently, knowing concerns will be taken seriously and that they will be listened to, and that effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.
+- Report abuse confidently, knowing concerns will be taken seriously and that they will be listened to, and that effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.